kurt-rhee/kurt-rhee.github.io/_posts/2024-03-03-a-disambiguation-of-horizontal-single-axis-tracking-angles.md

 I am a former employee of Nevados Engineering which makes terrain following trackers and I own stock in the company.
 I try to write an un-biased blog, but no person exists completely outside of the influence of biases, and I encourage readers to take everything written here with a grain of salt.

+**Useful Terminology:**
+- **Torque-Tube Axis Slope** or **Axis Slope**:  The slope of the ground in the torque tube direction.
+- **Cross-Axis Slope**:  The slope of the ground perpendicular to the torque tube direction.
+- **Tracker Azimuth Angle**:  The direction of the torque tube.
+By convention the torque tube points towards the equator.
+- **Rotation Angle**:  Angle about the torque tube.
+By convention the angle follow the right hand rule where the thumb points in the same direction as the tracker azimuth angle.

 # 1. Astronomical Tracking AKA True Tracking

 ![Terrain]({{ site.url }}/assets/images/terrain.jpeg#center)